Behaviors & Safety Measures

 For those returning to the residence halls, you will notice some instructions for how you navigate the halls that haven’t previously been there.
 You may see stairwells and hallways limited to single direction of traffic, limits on the number of people in an elevator, signs reminding you of the need for masks, reminders on physical distancing, demarcation on the floor to maintain physical distancing, and clear plexiglass barriers in service areas.
 As recommendations and best practices emerge, RLSH will work to incorporate those into the residence hall space.

-RLSH plans to heavily restrict the usage of common area space and kitchens throughout the fall; the ability to use these spaces will be in accordance with local, state, federal, and University thresholds for in-person interactions.
+Residence Life and Student Housing’s ultimately goal is that we will be able to return to our former kitchen and shared space policies that existed before the pandemic; the ability to use these spaces will be in accordance with local, state, federal, and University thresholds for in-person interactions.
 To begin the semester, students should plan that common spaces within the residence halls will either be closed entirely or will have very limited use requirements that must be followed.

 As New Mexico and our campus proves our ability to limit the spread of coronavirus, RLSH will reopen shared spaces to the safest extent possible.